 Case: Recover data of a vm with only vhd file in Hyper-v

 Hi, I have accidently deleted my vm without taking backup.
 I have a vhd file, avhd file, one vsv file in my snapshots folder.
 The virtual machines folder inside my vm folder is empty.
 When I checked, xml file seems to be missing.
+How do I recover a deleted VM in Hyper-v?
 Is there a way to restore my vm or at the least the data that is in there?

 - Question from social.technet.microsoft.com/Forums

 What happens if you delete a VM on Hyper-V Manager?